Milan Tiff

 Milan Tiff (born July 5, 1949) is an American track and field athlete.
 He is best known for his triple jumping, but his skills pass through several arenas.
 He was the bronze medalist in the 1975 Pan American Games.
 At the Pan Am Games, his name shows the additional name of Abdul Rahman, and in the 1976 Olympic Trials and 1976-1977 National Championships he used the name Caleb Abdul Rahman but he has not gone by that name in other competitions since that period in time.
 In 1978 he used Milan Tiff in the National Championships.
 Tiff was an elite black athlete at UCLA at the same time as Kareem Abdul-Jabbar, in an era when converting to Islam was happening.
-By 1980, he was a favorite to win the 1980 Summer Olympics in Moscow before the 1980 Summer Olympics boycott.
+He was ranked in the world top ten twice, 1975 and 1977.

 Early life and career

 A childhood victim of Osgood-Schlatter disease, he did not walk until he was age 8.
 He went on to become the first American to jump 57 feet while winning his second USA Outdoor Track and Field Championships.
-He expected to retire from the sport after the Olympics, but continues to jump in Masters athletics events into his 60s.
-He has held several Masters World Records as he has passed through the age groups.
-In 2009, small gust of wind is all that prevented him from equalling the M60 world record.